cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-node-types.md

 ### derived_from

-The derived_from property may be used to build over and extend an existing type.
+The `derived_from` property may be used to build over and extend an existing type.
 This is useful for further extracting common properties and behaviors, this time in between *types*.

 Using this mechanism, one can build various [type hierarchies](reference-terminology.html#type-hierarchy) which can be reused over different application blueprints.

-When a type derives from another type, its interfaces and properties sections get merged with the parent type's interfaces and properties sections.
-The merge is on the property/operation level: A property defined on parent type will be overridden by a property with the same name defined on the deriving type.
+When a type derives from another type, its `interfaces` and `properties` keys get merged with the parent type's `interfaces` and `properties` keys.
+The merge is on the property/operation level: A property defined on the parent type will be overridden by a property with the same name defined on the deriving type.
 The same is true for an interface operation mapping - however, it is important to note that it's possible to add in the deriving type additional operation mappings to an interface defined in the parent type.
 See the [examples section](#examples) for more on this.

 {%note title=Note%}
 When not deriving from any other type, it's good practice to derive from the `cloudify.types.Root` type defined in the [Cloudify built-in types](reference-types.html).